Validating Bayesian Inference Algorithms with Simulation-Based Calibration: Existing Validation Methods Exploiting the Bayesian Joint Distribution

-In particular, because there are only $L+1$ positions in a posterior sample of size $L$ in between which the prior sample $\tilde{\theta}$ can fall, an empirical quantile is fundamentally discrete, taking one of $L+1$ evenly spaced values on $[0, 1]$.
-This discretization causes artifacts when visualizing the quantiles and it requires some continuity corrections for the finite instances where the empirical quantile equals 0 or 1.
-At the same time, autocorrelation in the simulations creates dependence in the quantiles and modifies the distributions of test statistics that were worked out implicitly assuming independence, a point recognized in the recent correction \citep{Cook2006-se-correction}.
+is fundamentally discrete, taking one of $L+1$ evenly spaced values on $[0, 1]$.
+This discretization causes artifacts when visualizing the CDF values and it requires some continuity corrections for the finite instances where the estimated CDF value equals 0 or 1.
+At the same time, autocorrelation in the simulations creates dependence in the estimated CDF values and modifies the distributions of test statistics that were worked out implicitly assuming independence, a point recognized in the recent correction \citep{Cook2006-se-correction}.
+With attempts at smoothing, we may fix visual artifacts but we have found no exact proofs of distribution for these continuous estimators.

+To demonstrate these issues, we run most of the \cite{Cook2006-se} procedure for a straightforward linear regression model (Listings \ref{lst:gen_lin_regr_c} and \ref{lst:linregr_c} in the Appendix) in Stan 2.17.1 \citep{JSSv076i01}.
+The $\Phi^{-1}$ transformation is not defined at 0 or 1, a problem with the underlying framework that was approximately avoided in \cite{Cook2006validate} by adding an offset 0.5 to the estimated quantiles as a continuity correction \citep{Blom:1958}.
+Here, we avoid the need for continuity corrections entirely by visualizing the estimated quantiles with a carefully-binned histogram.
+For both plots in Figure \ref{fig:lin_regr_c1}, we generated 10,000 draws from the prior predictive $\pi(y)$ and fit the Stan model on each of these, taking 100 post-warmup draws from the posterior for each draw from the prior predictive.
+For this evaluation, we used a histogram of both $\alpha$ and $\beta$ parameters together in the same plot, as it was already evident that non-uniformities had been found from the combined plot.

-To demonstrate these issues, we run the \cite{Cook2006-se} procedure for a straightforward linear regression model (Listings \ref{lst:gen_lin_regr_c} and \ref{lst:linregr_c} in the Appendix) in Stan 2.17.1 \citep{JSSv076i01}.
-Although Stan is known to be extremely accurate for this analysis, a histogram of the empirical quantiles demonstrates strong deviations from uniformity (Figure \ref{fig:lin_regr_c1}) that immediately suggests algorithmic problems that aren't there.
-Moreover, a numerical quantification with the proposed inverse Normal CDF followed by a $\chi^{2}$ test quantifying the resulting normality would immediately fail due to the large number of empirical quantiles exactly equaling 0 or 1.
-We also see evidence of autocorrelation in the posterior samples manifesting in the histogram, an issue we consider more thoroughly in Section \ref{dealAutoCor}.
+Although Stan is known to be extremely accurate for this analysis, a histogram of the empirical CDF values demonstrates strong deviations from uniformity (Figure \ref{fig:lin_regr_c1}) that immediately suggests algorithmic problems that aren't there.
+We also see evidence of autocorrelation in the posterior sample manifesting in the histogram, an issue we consider more thoroughly in Section \ref{dealAutoCor}.